ROBOTICS ACADEMY · AGES 9–13

 Want the full week-by-week curriculum?

-Download the detailed parent guide as a PDF — the complete 9-week roadmap, the engineering concept and robot mission behind each week, what your child builds, and everything that’s included.
+Download the detailed parent guide as a PDF — the complete 8-week roadmap, the engineering concept and robot mission behind each week, what your child codes, and everything that’s included.

 • Every robot mission and engineering habit